Developing an individualized plan to manage a common vascular disease

-There is no cure for PAD, but we can help you manage your symptoms and reduce the progression of the disease.
+There is no cure, but we can help you manage your symptoms and reduce the progression of the disease.
 Treatment options include lifestyle changes such as exercising and quitting smoking, taking medication or more advanced procedures such as angioplasty or surgery.

 Lifestyle changes and medication

 If you smoke, the most important step you can take to reduce the risk of complications from PAD is to quit smoking.
 You also may be able to manage the symptoms and halt the progression of the disease by exercising, eating a healthy diet and maintaining a healthy weight.

 If lifestyle changes aren’t enough, your doctor may prescribe medication to prevent blood clots or lower your blood pressure or cholesterol.
 If a blood clot is blocking an artery, you doctor may recommend thrombolysis, which involves using a clot-busting drug to break up the clot.

 In some cases, you may need more than lifestyle changes and medication to treat your PAD.
 Your options will depend on your unique situation but may include:

 - Angioplasty: Using a thin, flexible tube called a catheter, the doctor will guide a small balloon to the blocked vessel and inflate the balloon to open the vessel.

 - Bypass: A vessel taken from another part of the body or a synthetic vessel is surgically connected above and below the blockage.
 This creates a new pathway for your blood to travel.

 - Stenting: A catheter is used to place a wire mesh tube within a narrow artery to support the artery walls and keep it open.